Altarax/Simple_Deglitcher/README.md

 ## Doxygen
 I'm using Doxygen for professionnal purposes and I'm trying to be more performant with this tool.
-It's not perfect, but I let you an example of doxygen comments and the outputs.
-I didn't make
+It's not perfect, but I let you an example of doxygen comments.
+I didn't create
 a main file but you can use markdown : https://www.doxygen.nl/manual/markdown.html
 and in some times I'll create a repo to show how really we can use Doxygen for VHDL code.
 During my research to learn about Doxygen for VHDL code, I didn't find a lot of information